-The intention of this article is therefore to summarize the ideas behind the causal therapy.
-These ideas will be presented in the clearest possible way because there is still great confusion, both in clients and therapists, when it comes to causal models.
+The intention of this article is, therefore, to summarize the ideas behind causal therapy.
+These ideas will be presented in the clearest possible way because there is still great confusion, both among clients and therapists, when it comes to causal models.
 Since I’ve spent so much time and energy on discovering and developing methodologies of causal therapy, I think that my discoveries can be of use to people who wish to develop themselves personally and spiritually or to solve some acute or chronic problem.

 Still, no intervention on the symptoms will reach the causes.
 I would love to be wrong, but I’m not.
-The cover for this statement is in over thirty years of research on therapeutic systems and their range of effectiveness.
-My exploration came as a consequence of a spiritual journey that I started in 1986 attending Enlightenment Intensives.
-After five years of persistent practice of EI meditation technique, I managed to reach the so-called “permanent enlightenment.”
-It is the kind of spiritual experience that had lasting and stable effects (in Zen they call it “satori”), as opposed to short-term enlightenment (or “kensho”), effects of which are not that stable or lasting.
-I was able to stay in the state of unity with objects I would pay attention to and keep this perception steady.
-I was not an exception in that sense – many other practitioners of this method reached the same experience.
-One of the significant consequences of such experience was that it deepened my contact with the subtle dimensions of the mind – with unconscious and superconscious minds – and prompted me to purify some limiting influences that I have not even felt to have existed until then.
+The cover for this statement is over thirty years of research on therapeutic systems and their range of effectiveness.
+My exploration came as a consequence of a spiritual journey that I started in 1986, attending Enlightenment Intensives.
+After five years of persistent practice of the EI meditation technique, I managed to reach the so-called “permanent enlightenment.”
+It is the kind of spiritual experience that has lasting and stable effects (in Zen, they call it “satori”), as opposed to short-term enlightenment (or “kensho”), effects of which are not that stable or lasting.
+I was able to stay in a state of unity with objects I would pay attention to and keep this perception steady.
+I was not an exception in that sense – many other practitioners of this method had the same experience.
+One of the significant consequences of such an experience was that it deepened my contact with the subtle dimensions of the mind – with unconscious and superconscious minds – and prompted me to purify some limiting influences that I had not even felt to have existed until then.
 In trying to overcome them, I was forced to study the inner human territory and create an adequate methodology for transforming such influences.

 It is interesting that I have been quite criticized for the statement that I was “enlightened.”
-I was mostly attacked by those who said that they didn’t have that kind of experience, but that I was certainly not enlightened either because I claimed that everyone could become enlightened if they are motivated to work hard and use the right meditation technique.
-Although mystified to unbelief and allegedly reserved only for “chosen ones,” direct experience of the truth (as we define the term “enlightenment” today) is not at all untouchable or intended for “specially blessed.”
+I was mostly attacked by those who said that they didn’t have that kind of experience but that I was certainly not enlightened either because I claimed that everyone could become enlightened if they were motivated to work hard and use the right meditation technique.
+Although mystified immensely and allegedly reserved only for “chosen ones,” direct experience of the truth (as we define the term “enlightenment” today) is not at all untouchable or intended for “specially blessed.”
 If there is a proper methodology (and there exists one) and the will of the aspirant to persistently apply it (well, this hardly ever exists), then permanent enlightening can indeed be achieved by every mentally healthy adult willing to direct their energy to such a goal.
-Therefore I never intended to speak of enlightenment because of some ego-trip or self-importance but solely to encourage others to gain such experience themselves.
+Therefore I never intended to speak of enlightenment because of some ego trip or self-importance but solely to encourage others to gain such experience themselves.